auth0/auth0-PHP/README.md

 In the examples above, our application is operating with a single, configured Organization.
 By initializing the SDK with the `organization` option, we are telling the internal ID Token verifier (`IdTokenVerifier`) to validate an `org_id` claim's presence, and that it matches what we provided.

-Your application might not have the Organization ID ahead of time, or potentially needs to support multiple organizations.
+Your application might not know the Organization ID ahead of time, or potentially need to support multiple organizations.

 Your application should validate an `org_id` claim itself to ensure the value received is expected and known by your application.